A brief guide to the Coronavirus Job Retention Scheme, what it means for the events industry and event staff, and who is eligible for furlough.

 What is the Coronavirus Job Retention Scheme (JRS)?

-An employer can choose to top up an employee’s salary, above the 80% / £2,500 cap, but it is not obliged to do so under the JRS.
+Employers can top up an employee’s salary above the 80% / £2,500 cap, but the JRS does not require them to do so.

 Employers must ask employees to stop working while keeping them on their payroll.
-These individuals are described by the scheme as “furloughed workers”.
+The scheme describes these individuals as “furloughed workers.”

 The scheme will be up and running by the end of April 2020. ***Update – the furlough scheme went live on 20th April.